Collection Development Policy

 Tools used in selection include professional journals, trade journals, subject bibliographies, publishers’ catalogs and promotional materials, reviews from reputable sources, lists of recommended titles, and sales representatives for specific materials.
 Purchase suggestions from patrons are also an important source and are given consideration.

-Standard review sources include the following: Booklist, Book Page, Goodreads, Library Journal, New York Times Book Review, Publishers Weekly, School Library Journal, and Kirkus Reviews.
+Standard review sources include the following: Booklist, Book Page, Goodreads, Library Journal, New York Times Book Review, Publishers Weekly, School Library Journal, and Kirkus.

 The Adult collection is comprised of current high interest materials in a wide range of popular formats: fiction books, nonfiction books, downloadable formats, magazines and newspapers, electronic databases, literacy materials, large print books, paperback books, and books in international languages.